strikerZ45/Coin-op/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About page" %}
+{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection